charmplusplus/charm/doc/projections/manual.rst

 Summary Graph - figure :numref:`mainwindow`) has the following
 features:

--  **Graph types** can be selected between “Line Graph” which connects each data point with a colored line representing the appropriate data entry.
-This information may be “stacked” or “unstacked” (controlled by the checkbox to the right).
-A “stacked” graph places one data point set (Y values) on top of another.
-An “unstacked” graph simply uses the data point’s Y value to directly determine the point’s position; “Bar Graph” (the default) which draws a colored bar for each data entry and the value of the data point determines its height or starting position (depending on whether the bar graph is “stacked” or “unstacked”).
-A “Bar Graph” displayed in “unstacked” mode draws its bars in a tallest to shortest order so that the large Y values do not cover over the small Y values; “Area Graph” is similar to a “Line Graph” except that the area under the lines for a particular Y data point set is also colored by the data’s appropriate color.
-“Area Graph”s are always stacked.
+-  **Graph types** can be selected between "Line Graph" which connects each data point with a colored line representing the appropriate data entry.
+This information may be "stacked" or "unstacked" (controlled by the checkbox to the right).
+A "stacked" graph places one data point set (Y values) on top of another.
+An "unstacked" graph simply uses the data point’s Y value to directly determine the point’s position; "Bar Graph" (the default) which draws a colored bar for each data entry and the value of the data point determines its height or starting position (depending on whether the bar graph is "stacked" or "unstacked").
+A "Bar Graph" displayed in "unstacked" mode draws its bars in a tallest to shortest order so that the large Y values do not cover over the small Y values; "Area Graph" is similar to a "Line Graph" except that the area under the lines for a particular Y data point set is also colored by the data’s appropriate color.
+"Area Graph"s are always stacked.

 -  **x-scale** allows the user to scale the X-Axis.
-This can be done by directly entering a scaling factor in the text field (simple numeric field - see below) or by using the “:math:`<<`” or “:math:`>>`” buttons to increase or decrease the scale by 0.25 each time.
-The “Reset” button changes the scale factor back to 1.0.
+This can be done by directly entering a scaling factor in the text field (simple numeric field - see below) or by using the ":math:`<<`" or ":math:`>>`" buttons to increase or decrease the scale by 0.25 each time.
+The "Reset" button changes the scale factor back to 1.0.
 A scrollbar automatically appears if the scale factor causes the canvas to be larger than the window.